PyRo1509/KeepRsyncing/README.md

 # KeepRsyncing

-Used for uploading large files on an unstable connection and slow.
+Used for uploading large files on an unstable  and slow connection.
 Files will be deleted from sending computer once transfered.

 ----